Xcel Energy Dairyland Power Rochester Public Utilities Southern Minnesota Municipal Power Agency

 The Mankato-Mississippi River Transmission Project will improve reliability, deliver low-cost renewable energy and provide other regional benefits by building new and more resilient 'backbone' electric transmission infrastructure to serve customers.

 The Mankato-Mississippi River Transmission Project includes about 120 miles of new and upgraded 345 kilovolt (kV) transmission lines between the existing Wilmarth Substation near Mankato and a connection point at the Mississippi River near Kellogg.
 It also includes building about 20 miles of new 161 kV transmission lines between the existing North Rochester Substation near Pine Island and an existing transmission line northeast of Rochester, which is being relocated from its existing alignment to install the new 345 kV infrastructure.
-The project is organized into four segments that include either new or upgraded infrastructure.
+The project includes segments that include either new or upgraded infrastructure.

 Click to enlarge View our Interactive Map